Are you looking for an opportunity to help introduce, inspire, and engage the next, more diverse generation of fisheries professionals?

 Hutton Mentors:

-- Volunteer to work alongside and mentor his/her matched Hutton Scholar for a full eight weeks over the summer
+- Volunteer to work alongside and mentor their matched Hutton Scholar for a full eight weeks over the summer (weeks do not have to be consecutive)

 - Ensure the future of the profession by introducing young people to the exciting world of fisheries science